Transferring our products safely from A to B

-Viva Energy’s pipelines are designed, constructed, operated and maintained in accordance with the relevant State Pipelines Act, Pipelines Regulations and Australian Standards (AS 2885 Pipelines − gas and liquid petroleum).
-This ensures the integrity of the pipeline and community safety.
+Our pipelines are designed, constructed, operated and maintained in accordance with the relevant State Pipelines Acts, Pipelines Regulations and Australian Standards (AS 2885 Pipelines − gas and liquid petroleum).

 We’re here to help

-Please contact us to discuss how we can help in the early stages of planning, to ensure the safety and timeliness of your development project and the safety of our critical infrastructure.
+Please contact us to discuss how we can help in the early stages of your planning, to ensure the safety and timeliness of your development project and the safety of our critical infrastructure.

-We believe that urban development can be achieved safely in the vicinity of high-pressure pipelines, as long as the associated risks are managed in accordance with the requirements of Australian Standards.
+Developments can be conducted safely in the vicinity of high-pressure pipelines, as long as the associated risks are managed according to the requirements set out in the Australian standards.

-We collaborate with local authorities to ensure safe land use around high-pressure pipelines and we can also provide them with a planning overlay, to help identify our pipelines and other assets.
+We collaborate with local authorities and regulators to ensure safe land use around high-pressure pipelines.
+We can also provide a planning overlay, to help identify our pipelines and other assets.